 Prof. Singh: Asia is always an important place for Europe.
-It's been interested for at least 500 years in commerce, in resources, in its mineral wealth, and also in its people.
-Over the course of the 17th, 18th, and 19th century, began to consolidate its naval routes into Asia, all of which centered on India being a primary place where ships would stop and either trade or refuel.
+It's been interested for at least 500 years in its commerce, in resources, in its mineral wealth, and also in its people.
+Over the course of the 17th, 18th, and 19th century, Europe began to consolidate its naval routes into Asia, all of which centered on India being a primary place where ships would stop and either trade or refuel.
 By the middle of the 19th century, the British East India Company has acquired enough political and economic power that they actually have to fight some fairly substantial political campaigns.
-The largest of these was the 1857 battle, what is called in India "The War for Independence," but is usually referred to by the British and Americans as the Sepoy Mutiny, where soldiers who were paid by the East India Company to be their armed forces rebelled against the East India Company and consolidated then what is called the British Raj.
+The largest of these was the 1857 battle, what is called in India "The War for Independence," but is usually referred to by the British and Americans as the Sepoy Mutiny, where soldiers who were paid by the East India Company to be their armed forces rebelled against the East India Company.
+At that point, the British government thought it fit to take over control of India from the British East India Company and consolidated then what is called the British Raj.
 They began to run the country from England for the next 90 years.

-Interviewer: How was Britain able to maintain this power from such a great distance?
-Was it manpower-people that they sent over-was it the use of local elite classes, or some combination of the above?

-Prof Singh: This is the question that has always befuddled Indian nationalist historians: how so few British men-less than 100,000 British men-were able to control a country of over 300 millian people.
+Many wonder how Britain was able to maintain this power from such a great distance.
+Was it manpower people that they sent over-was it the use of local elite classes, or some combination of the above?
+This is the question that has always befuddled Indian nationalist historians: how so few British men-less than 100,000 British men-were able to control a country of over 300 million people.
 Part of the way the British were able to do this has to do with three things.
 The first is economic and industrial superiority that the British had because of the industrial revolution very early on.
 It allows them the technological capacity to send troops over whenever they need to, but also to run supply lines for their own military.
 It gives them immense military capacity and allows them the ability to control.
 The second thing, and this is the most important thing, I think, from an historical standpoint, is that India is not one nation when the British arrive.
 It's actually divided up into smaller princely states, many of which are at war with each other.
 The British are able-pretty successfully-to pit smaller states against one another, and to design treaties with larger states, and the larger political infighting allows Britain to consolidate its power much more easily than it would have been able to if it had to do this entirely on its own.
 The third thing, importantly for British military rule, is that they are able to siphon off a class of Indians from the middle layers to become ambassadors for British rule in India.
 It's a class of ambassadors who are trying to think about industrialization, education, modernization, who see the advances that Europe has made and want similar things in India, and they began to support British rule.
 These three things help the British substantially in maintaining rule over a very large country for quite some time.